wwes4/Ouroboros/README.md

 ## Purpose & Philosophy

+*ADDED - New counting system -> compounded into string format, see attached text file.

 Core purpose:

 Provide a resilient, parameter-free mathematical language for modeling sustained resonance — what persists against decay, expansion, and time.